 3. Select the image of your choice.
 Once the file has been selected, and before downloading it, it is important to check the type of license attached.
 As a reminder, only the Creative Commons Zero (CC0) license allows you to obtain a free image of free commercial rights, to illustrate the editorial content of your company.

 Note regarding the quality of the file: most sites offer several download sizes, depending on the user’s business needs.
-A logo inserted in reduced size at the bottom of the page because it does not need as high a quality as the photo of the home page of the site.
+A logo is inserted in reduced size at the bottom of the page because it does not need as high a quality as the photo on the home page of the site.
 In any case, each royalty-free HD image must be of sufficient quality – and therefore of size – to appear clearly.
 The choice of HD quality is made when selecting the image.

 4. Download the file.
 The user then has a free image of copyright, to be used within the framework of his license: the CC0 license authorizes all uses, for personal or commercial purposes, with the possibility of modifying the file or insert as part of a montage and without time limit.